Eddking-QS/Eddking-QS/README.md

   ## ▪️ Let's Connect ▪️
   </br>

-  I'm always open to discussing web development work, ideas, collaborations, or simply networking.
+I'm always open to discussions, ideas, collaborations, or simply networking.
 Here's how you can reach me:

+- Join with me on: <a href="https://discord.gg/yourInviteLink">Discord</a>
+- Connect with me on: <a href="https://www.linkedin.com/in/edwardking-quintin-sey-b2088430b/">LinkedIn</a>
+- Follow me on Twitter: <a href="https://twitter.com/IamKing_exe">Twitter</a>
+- Follow me on:  <a href="https://www.tiktok.com/@edd..king">TikTok</a>
 - Send me an email at: eddkingqsey [at] gmail [dot] com
-- Connect with me on
-- <a href="https://www.linkedin.com/in/edwardking-quintin-sey-b2088430b/">Connect with me on LinkedIn</a>
-- Follow me on Twitter
-- Join me on Discord
-- Schedule a meeting on Calendly

 Looking forward to hearing from you!